How to Write Radio

 unnaturally across several pages.
 If you have a long speech,

 try to break it at a paragraph or sentence ending.
-Indicate
+You should always Indicate

-that there's more lines coming on the next page.
+that there are more lines coming on the next page.

 Example of breaking a speech across two pages: